samanthajeet/quilljs-tutorial/README.md

 ## Project Summary

 This repo shows basic usage of QuillJS.
 Use it as reference to add QuillJS to your project.
-Feel free to `fork` and `clone` this repo, but also create your own create-react-app to solidify the concepts.

-## If Forking and Cloning
+## Fork and Clone

 * Run `npm install` to install dependencies
 * Run `npm start` to to start app

-## Creating your own